mozilla/remote-settings/docs/adr/adr_001_cache_bust.md

 This increase of trafic is likely to remain forever, given that legacy clients will keep on polling changes for a very long time.
 And only one distinct request on the CDN is enough to lead to a request on the origin server.

+*However*, we could compensate the DB activity increase of this change by reducing the window of accepted sync deltas.
+Currently, we redirect all clients coming with a `?_since=` query parameter that is older than 30 days.
+We could reduce this to 15 days, which would divide the amount of DB hits by 2.

 **Efforts**

 Mid-Low.
 Adding the new field is a one-liner on the server.
 Tagging and deploying is relatively cheap.